 Credit: Chateau De La Dauphine

-Once visited by the Dauphine Princess Maria-Josepha of Saxony, the wife and mother of Kings is one of the largest in the greater Right Bank Libourne region.
+Once visited by the Dauphine Princess Maria-Josepha of Saxony, the wife and mother of Kings is one of the largest châteaux in the greater Right Bank Libourne region.
 The beautifully-restored manor house and stunning modern cellars produce wines that are prized for the freshness of the tannins and their overall vigour.

 This leading estate in Pessac-Leognan is known as much for its rich red wines as it is known for its stunning whites.
 The estate, which also plays home to owner Olivier Bernard, features a unique cellar and a state-of-the-art multi-estate bottling facility.
-During the tour, you are likely to see the unique cement vats, the oak egg and learn about other Bernard estates.
+During the wine tour, you are likely to see the unique cement vats, the oak egg and learn about other Bernard estates.

-A 5th Growth estate, Lynch Bages is nonetheless one of the most widely known Medoc estates.
-Producing wines with richness and a powerfully spicy nose, these wines have become a perennial favourite.
+A 5th Growth estate, Lynch Bages is nonetheless one of the most widely known Médoc châteaux.
+Producing Bordeaux wines with richness and a powerfully spicy nose, these wines have become a perennial favourite.
 Another leader in hospitality, the small village of Bages boasts a Michelin-starred restaurant and hotel, a lovely bistro, artisan bakery, quaint shops and more.

-Beychevelle is every bit as gorgeous as you’d expect a château in the heart of the St Julien area of Bordeaux to be but, oh my, wait until you pass through the impressive vestibule and rooms into the gardens beyond.
-Three words escaped my breath, “Le Petit Versailles”.
-The expansive gardens are entirely reminiscent of such splendour, and flow from the château wings which house a variety of facilities for the wine traveller – a well-equipped and befitting tasting room and all the private hire functions of La Table de Beychevelle, where you can stay, celebrate, convene, dine and taste.
+Beychevelle is every bit as gorgeous as you’d expect a château in the heart of the St Julien area of Bordeaux to be but wait until you pass through the impressive vestibule and rooms into the gardens beyond.
+Three words will escape your breath, “Le Petit Versailles”.
+The expansive château gardens are entirely reminiscent of such splendour, and flow from the château wings which house a variety of facilities for the wine traveller – a well-equipped and befitting wine tasting room and all the private hire functions of La Table de Beychevelle, where you can stay, celebrate, convene, dine and taste.
 Beychevelle’s Grand Cru and second wine, Amiral de Beychevelle are both deserving of a visit on their own.

-The best way to discover the heart of Bordeaux is on a guided wine tour.
+The best way to discover the châteaux of Bordeaux is on a guided wine tour.
 Experience the different winemaking styles in a day on a wine tour with passionate tour guides and regional experts.
 We have a huge range of wine and food tours in Bordeaux including wine tastings and food tours.
 Find the perfect tour for you!
 Have you read our other wine region guides?
 Here are our experts’ opinions on which wineries to visit in Rioja, Umbria, Provence and Puglia!